YanaSiao/polimi-cse-study-materials/nlp/exam-questions.md

 - d. to smooth out the audio signal in a speech recognition system
 - e.
 NONE of the other answers is correct

-### **Q156.** In an information retrieval context, what is a "posting list"?
-- a. a list of documents that match a specific keyword query
-- b. a list of all words present in a specific document
-- c. a list of document identifiers containing a given term, along with frequency metrics
-- d. a list of the most frequent queries entered by users
-- e.
-NONE of the other answers is correct

-### **Q157.** In term-weighting schemes like TF-IDF, the "IDF" term is included to:
-- a. boost the weight of frequent terms within a specific document
-- b. reduce the weight of terms that occur frequently across the entire corpus
-- c. normalise the length of the document vector
-- d. handle out-of-vocabulary terms during testing
-- e.
-NONE of the other answers is correct

-### **Q158.** What is the main advantage of an "inverted index" in a text search system?
-- a. it reduces the storage requirement of the corpus by half
-- b. it allows for sub-linear time retrieval of documents containing query terms
-- c. it automatically corrects spelling mistakes in the user query
-- d. it ranks documents based on user popularity rather than lexical match
-- e.
-NONE of the other answers is correct

-### **Q159.** In evaluating a text retrieval system, "Mean Average Precision" (MAP) measures:
-- a. the percentage of relevant documents retrieved in the top 1 result
-- b. the average precision across multiple queries, taking into account the rank of each relevant document
-- c. the ratio of true positives to false positives across the corpus
-- d. the lexical similarity between the query and the top-ranked document
-- e.
-NONE of the other answers is correct

 ### **Q160.** Which of the following evaluations represents a "non-parametric" approach?
 - a. t-test
 - b.
 ANOVA
 - c.
 Wilcoxon signed-rank test
 - d.
 F-test
 - e.
 NONE of the other options are correct

-### **Q161.** What type of neural network layer is primarily used to process grid-like structures such as images, but has also been adapted for local feature extraction in NLP text arrays?
-- a.
-Recurrent Layer
-- b.
-Linear Layer
-- c.
-Convolutional Layer
-- d.
-Attention Layer
-- e.
-Embedding Layer

-### **Q162.** In training deep neural models, what is the purpose of the "Adam" optimiser?
-- a. it ensures that weights are initialised to zero
-- b. it dynamically adjusts the learning rate for each parameter based on historical gradients
-- c. it regularises the network by randomly setting activation nodes to zero
-- d. it calculates exact analytical derivatives without backpropagation
-- e.
-NONE of the other options are correct

-### **Q163.** Which activation function is defined by the formula `f(x) = max(0, x)`?
-- a.
-Sigmoid
-- b.
-Tanh
-- c.
-ReLU
-- d.
-Softmax
-- e.
-GeLU

-### **Q164.** What problem can occur when training very deep networks where gradients become progressively smaller as they are backpropagated to earlier layers?
-- a.
-Overfitting
-- b.
-Exploding Gradients
-- c.
-Vanishing Gradients
-- d.
-Underfitting
-- e.
-Symmetry Breaking

-### **Q165.** Which embedding technique is explicitly built upon a global term-co-occurrence matrix factorisation approach?
-- a.
-Word2Vec Continuous Bag of Words (CBOW)
-- b.
-Word2Vec Skip-gram
-- c.
-GloVe
-- d.
-FastText
-- e.
-One-hot encoding

-### **Q166.** What does the "cosine similarity" between two word vectors measure?
-- a. the Euclidean distance between their endpoints
-- b. the angle between the vectors, reflecting structural semantic similarity independent of magnitude
-- c. the sum of the magnitudes of the two vectors
-- d. the difference in frequency between the two words in the corpus
-- e.
-NONE of the other options are correct

-### **Q167.** Why can standard full-word embeddings like Word2Vec NOT represent the word "unbelievability" if it never appeared in the training set?
-- a.
-Because the word is too long to fit into the memory cache
-- b.
-Because full-word embedding architectures assign a unique index to each vocabulary word, leading to out-of-vocabulary limitations for unseen strings
-- c.
-Because the word contains negative morphological prefixes
-- d.
-Because cosine similarity fails on multi-syllabic tokens
-- e.
-NONE of the other answers is correct

-### **Q168.** The property of vector arithmetic in word embeddings where `vec("King") - vec("Man") + vec("Woman") ≈ vec("Queen")` demonstrates:
-- a. that word embeddings are completely random
-- b. that the embedding space encodes semantic and analogical linear relationships
-- c. that neural networks are unable to handle grammar rules
-- d. that document length affects token similarity
-- e.
-NONE of the other options are correct

-### **Q169.** What optimization trick does Word2Vec Skip-gram use to avoid calculating the full softmax denominator over a massive vocabulary?
-- a.
-Dropout
-- b.
-Batch Normalisation
-- c.
-Negative Sampling
-- d.
-Layer Normalisation
-- e.
-Greedy Search

 ### **Q170.** In a Transformer model, why do we multiply the queries and keys matrix by `1 / sqrt(d_k)` inside the softmax?
 - a. to reduce the number of parameters in the model